Main Navigation - Mobile

 III.
 GENERAL STATEMENT OF POLICY

-A. It is the policy of this school district to encourage students to be dressed appropriately for school activities and in keeping with community standards.
-This is a joint responsibility of the student and the student’s parent(s) or guardian(s).
+A. It is the policy of Richfield Public Schools to encourage students to be dressed appropriately for school activities and in keeping with community standards.
+This is a joint responsibility of the student and the student’s parent/guardian(s).

 B. Appropriate clothing includes, but is not limited to, the following:

-3. Clothing that does not create a health or safety hazard.
+4. Clothing and footwear that does not create a health or safety hazard.

 C. Inappropriate clothing includes, but is not limited to, the following:

-1. Clothing that does not cover all undergarments and/or does not cover all private parts.
+1. Clothing that does not cover all private parts and/or does not cover all undergarments, with the exception of visible straps/bands, which are allowable.

 2. Apparel promoting products or activities that are illegal for use by minors.

-3. Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals as defined in School Board Policy 103 pertaining to “Racial, Religious and Sexual Harassment and Violence.”
+3. Emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry that communicate a message that is racist, sexist, or otherwise derogatory to a protected group, are known to evidence gang membership or affiliation, show nudity, or approve, advance or provoke any form of religious, racial or sexual harassment and/or violence against other individuals as defined in School Board Policy 103: Harassment Prohibition.

 4. Any apparel or footwear that could damage school property.

-5. Any headgear and/or hair accessories that block the face and/or create a barrier to the student’s ability to hear and/or engage in learning.
+5. Any headgear and/or hair accessories that create a barrier to the student’s ability to hear and/or engage in learning.

 D. It is not the intention of this policy to infringe on the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
 Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, do not advocate violence or harassment against others or do not create a substantial disruption of the learning environment.